-- 1. Download the 6310-DX operating system firmware from the Digi Support FTP site to your local machine. - 2.
-Log into the 6310-DX WebUI as a user with Admin access. - 3.
+- 1. Download the IX20 operating system firmware from the Digi Support FTP site to your local machine. - 2.
+Log into the IX20 WebUI as a user with Admin access. - 3.
 On the main menu, click System.
 Under Administration, click Firmware Update.

-- 4. Click Choose file.
+4. Click Choose file.

-- 5. Browse to the location of the firmware on your local file system and select the file.

-- 6. Click Update Firmware.
+- 5. Browse to the location of the firmware on your local file system and select the file. - 6.
+Click Update Firmware.

-- 1. Download the 6310-DX operating system firmware from the Digi Support FTP site to your local machine. - 2.
-Log into the 6310-DX command line as a user with Admin access.
-Depending on your device configuration, you may be presented with an Access selection menu.
+- 1. Download the IX20 operating system firmware from the Digi Support FTP site to your local machine. - 2.
+Select the device in Remote Manager and click Actions > Open Console, or log into the IX20 local command line as a user with full Admin access rights. - Depending on your device configuration, you may be presented with an Access selection menu.
 Type admin to access the Admin CLI. - 3.
-Load the firmware image onto the device:
+Load the firmware image onto the device.
+We recommend using the /tmp directory.